SMPyBandits/SMPyBandits/README.md

 I follow very actively the latest publications related to Multi-Armed Bandits (MAB) research, and usually implement quite quickly the new algorithms (see for instance [Exp3++](Policies/Exp3PlusPlus.py), [CORRAL](Policies/CORRAL.py) and [SparseUCB](Policies/SparseUCB.py) from COLT 2017 articles, [LearnExp](Policies/LearnExp.py) from a NIPS 2017 paper, or [klUCBPlusPlus](Policies/klUCBPlusPlus.py) from an ALT 2017 paper).

-- Classical MAB have applications in clinical trials, online content recommendation (my framework does *not* implement contextual bandit - yet)
+- Classical MAB have a lot of applications, from clinical trials, A/B testing, game tree exploration, and online content recommendation (my framework does *not* implement contextual bandit - yet).
-- [Multi-player MAB](MultiPlayers.md) have applications in Cognitive Radio, and my framework implements [all the collision models](Environment/CollisionModels.py) found in the literature, as well as all the algorithms from the last 10 years or so ([rhoRand](PoliciesMultiPlayers, .
+- [Multi-player MAB](MultiPlayers.md) have applications in Cognitive Radio, and my framework implements [all the collision models](Environment/CollisionModels.py) found in the literature, as well as all the algorithms from the last 10 years or so ([`rhoRand`](PoliciesMultiPlayers/rhoRand.py) from 2009, [`MEGA`](Policies/MEGA.py) from 2015, [`MusicalChair`](Policies/MusicalChair.py), and our state-of-the-art algorithms [`RandTopM`](PoliciesMultiPlayers/RandTopM.py) and [`MCTopM`](PoliciesMultiPlayers/MCTopM.py)).

-Simulations can run on a single CPU or a multi-core machine, and summary plots are automatically saved as high-quality PNG, PDF and EPS (ready for being used in research article).
+With this numerical framework, simulations can run on a single CPU or a multi-core machine, and summary plots are automatically saved as high-quality PNG, PDF and EPS (ready for being used in research article).
+Making new simulations is very easy, one only needs to write a configuration script and basically no code!
+See [these examples](https://github.com/Naereen/AlgoBandits/search?l=Python&q=configuration&type=&utf8=%E2%9C%93) (files named `configuratio_...py`).

+A complete [Sphinx](http://sphinx-doc.org/) documentation for each algorithms and every piece of code (included constants in the configurations!) is available here: [banditslilian.gforge.inria.fr](http://banditslilian.gforge.inria.fr/).
+(I won't use [ReadTheDocs](https://readthedocs.org/) for this project, and I won't use continuous integration, don't even think of it!)

 ![PyPI implementation](https://img.shields.io/pypi/implementation/ansicolortags.svg)
 ![PyPI pyversions](https://img.shields.io/pypi/pyversions/ansicolortags.svg)